sdslabs/slack-utils/README.md

 * Simplicity.
 You should be able to use various APIs without having to worry about things like userid translation
 * Other 1-1 APIs already exist
 * We add extra events and methods to simplify usage.
-For eg, we include a `sendMessage` and a `postMessage` event to send a direct message or a public message.
+For eg, we include a `sendMessage` and a `postMessage` method to send a direct message or a public message.
 This is hidden inside the incoming webhook docs, but we surface it as 2 method calls.
 * The aim is to make your code more terse and readable.

 #Development